AbrahamLiu1991/Endoscopic-colorectal-polyp-detection-based-on-improved-YOLOv8/README.md

 # Endoscopic-colorectal-polyp-detection-based-on-improved-YOLOv8
+This is the code for our EMBC 2024 paper: Jincai Huang, Jianyuan Zeng, Jinfeng Peng, Mengye Lyu, Shaojun Liu, Endoscopic Colorectal Polyp Detection Based on Improved YOLOv8.

 This repository includes Endoscopic colorectal polyp detection based on improved YOLOv8.
 We employ deformable Conv V2 and EMA modules to improve the YOLOv8 model, further achieving a significant performance improvement while maintaining the detection speed.

 ## YOLOv8 project deployment